chamilwijesooriya/flex-local/README.md

 This is a proof of concept for using Symfony Flex Recipes locally.
 This is not in any way feature complete or bug proof.

-* Added support for merging recipeyaml with existing yaml file - poc
+* Added support for merging yaml files - POC

 ## Usage
 * In your package, create a `recipe` folder and add recipe configuration.